 Gov. Earl Ray Tomblin has appointed three Health Sciences' faculty to the newly formed Joint Advisory Council on Limited Prescriptive Authority, including Drs.
 Toni DiChiacchio and Sam Cotton of the School of Nursing.

 The Mission of the WVU School of Nursing is to lead in improving health in West Virginia and the broader society through excellence in student-centered educational programs, research and scholarship, the compassionate practice of nursing, and service to the public and the profession.
 Start your journey with WVU SON today!

 In our MSN programs we have 97-100% pass rates on national certification exams for Advanced Practice Nurses in all tracks.
-We were one for the first four DNP programs accredited in the country and continue to be a leader in distance education programs.
+We were one of the first four DNP programs accredited in the country and continue to be a leader in distance education programs.
 Our undergraduate students are required to log 1100 clinical hours, 950 of these clinical experiences take place in an Academic Medical Center with Level I Trauma designation, while the remaining 150 clinical hours are performed in the community.

 The focus of West Virginia University School of Nursing's research is reducing health disparities among rural Appalachians.
 It is through this ongoing work with adults, families, and communities that WVU's nurse researchers are positively impacting the health of West Virginians.

 Dr. Theeke’s research focuses on loneliness as a biopsychosocial stressor that affects the health experience by contributing to inflammatory and immune responses linked to chronic illness, functional decline and mortality.

 An Associate Professor in the WVU School of Nursing.
 As a nurse researcher and educator who is certified in advanced holistic nursing, her research interests are related to teaching/learning methodologies, holistic and complementary nursing care, and health literacy.